LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Key Learnings in My First Year as a PM at Amazon](https://www.linkedin.com/pulse/key-learnings-my-first-year-pm-amazon-venkatraman-prabhu) - by Venkatraman Prabhu.
 Takeaway: Lessons learned after a year at the global retailer.
 Choose the right manager, always measure the product's impact, keep experimenting, have weekly 1:1's with key stakeholders, and get advice.

+- [Lean-Agile Product Management](https://lapm.continuousdelivery.com/) - by Jez Humble.
+Takeaway: the course website from Humble's class at UC Berkeley, with syllabus and resources that cover the product lifecycle, team-building, and other key topics.
+Includes lots of links to talks/articles/etc. that you might also find linked to here.

 - [Lean Startup](https://docs.google.com/document/d/1Xs9VBBhh68DVCywXN7TRtDcWQQLDJWcLCvUOxnzNHmw/edit) - notes by Joe Goldberg about the book by Eric Ries.

 - [LeanStartup.com](http://theleanstartup.com/) - based on the book.
 Offers an e-newsletter.